ie3-institute/simona/docs/readthedocs/config.md

 If an individual configuration is to be assigned, the default configuration parameters must be adjusted accordingly.
 Runtime configurations of other system participants are done similarly, except that model behavior and reference are not defined.

+### Storage runtime configuration

+The storage model requires default parameter for the inital state of charge (Soc) and the target Soc for electrical energy storages.
+Soc's need to be between 0.0 and <= 1.0.

+    initialSoc = "0.0"
+    targetSoc = "1.0"

+Individual configuration can be assigned accordingly.

 ## Event configuration

 Tba: